- Admission Tuition Deposit

 - Illness of the student of such severity or duration, as confirmed in writing by a physician, that completion of the semester is precluded

-- Exceptional circumstances, upon approval of the university president or his designee
+- Exceptional circumstances, upon approval of the university president or their designee

 A refund of 25 percent of the total fees paid (less late fees) is available for withdrawal of enrollment of all courses from the university prior to the deadlines listed in the academic calendar.